Home

 Custom Search

-B2C selling is typically a short sales cycle.
+B2C selling is typically a short sales cycle (and B2B is much longer).

 Consumers are more apt (than businesses) to make buying decisions quickly; and sometimes even impulsively.